facebookexperimental/object-introspection/types/README.md

   - There is one option to specify template parameters which should not be measured: `stub_template_params`.
 The type graph code will automatically determine what type of stubbing to apply to each parameter in this list.

 ### Deprecated Options
+- `ctype`

+  A reference to the enum `ContainerTypeEnum` in OI's source code.
+This is no longer required with Tree Builder v2.

+- `handler`

+  C++ code for the definition of a `TypeHandler` class for this container.
+Now generated from `traversal_func` and `processor` entries.

 - `numTemplateParams`

   The first `numTemplateParams` template parameters for this container represent